-His writing has appeared in publications including Utne Reader, Subtropics, Geez, Adbusters, The Sun, Natural Bridge, Pilgrimage, Puerto Del Sol, Christianity Today, Sojourners, and Orion.
-He has been featured on national TV and radio shows including “The Hour,” “100 Huntley Street,” and NPR’s “The Story.”
+In addition to his books, Kent’s writing has appeared in publications including the Washington Post, Utne Reader, Subtropics, Geez, Adbusters, The Sun, Natural Bridge, Puerto Del Sol, Christianity Today, Sojourners, and Orion.
+He has been featured on national TV and radio shows.
+He speaks regularly to groups around the country.

 He’s a graduate of Princeton Theological Seminary (M.Div.) and Palm Beach Atlantic University (B.A.).
 He teaches adult education at his local church.
 He is married to Shelly, and they live near Chicago with their daughter and son.